-Tipranavir is approved for use in children as young as 2 years and is available in a liquid formulation.
-Its indication is limited to those patients who are treatment-experienced and infected with HIV strains resistant to more than one protease inhibitor (PI).1 The use of tipranavir is limited by the high pill burden imposed on patients taking tipranavir capsules, including the need for a higher dose of boosting ritonavir than is required with other PIs.
-This increased dose of ritonavir is associated with greater potential for drug interactions and increased toxicity.
+Tipranavir is approved for use in children aged as young as 2 years and is available in a liquid formulation.
+Its indication is limited to those patients who are treatment-experienced and who have HIV strains that are resistant to more than one protease inhibitor (PI).1 Tipranavir imposes a high pill burden on patients taking tipranavir capsules and requires a higher dose of boosting ritonavir than the doses used with other PIs.
+This increased dose of ritonavir is associated with a greater potential for drug interactions and increased toxicity.
 In addition, tipranavir is associated with serious adverse events (AEs) that limit its use to patients with few treatment options.

-Food and Drug Administration approval of tipranavir was based on a multicenter, pediatric study of the safety, efficacy, and pharmacokinetics (PKs) of TPV/r in children with HIV infection (PACTG 1051/BI-1182.14).2 This study enrolled 110 treatment-experienced children (with the exception of 3 treatment-naive patients) aged 2 to 18 years (median age 11.7 years).
+The Food and Drug Administration’s approval of tipranavir was based on a multicenter, pediatric study of the safety, efficacy, and pharmacokinetics (PKs) of TPV/r in children with HIV (PACTG 1051/BI-1182.14).2 This study enrolled 110 treatment-experienced children (with the exception of three treatment-naive patients) aged 2 years to 18 years (with a median age of 11.7 years).
 Patients were randomized to receive two different dosing regimens.
-The higher dose of TPV/r (375 mg/150 mg/m2 body surface area twice daily) plus optimized background therapy was associated with better virologic responses at 48 weeks, particularly in the older, more heavily pretreated patients when compared to the lower dose that was studied.
-The 5-year, long-term follow-up study to evaluate safety, efficacy, and tolerability of patients enrolled in PACTG 1051 was reported.3 At week 288, most children were no longer receiving TPV/r.
-Reasons for discontinuation included AEs, virologic failure, and non-adherence.
-The youngest patients who were stable at week 48 were more likely to still be on treatment after 5 years with continued efficacy.3
+The higher dose of TPV/r (375 mg/150 mg/m2 body surface area [BSA] twice daily) plus optimized background therapy was associated with better virologic responses at 48 weeks, particularly in the older, more heavily pretreated patients, when compared to the lower dose that was studied.
+A follow-up study of PACTG 1051 participants evaluated the long-term safety, efficacy, and tolerability of TPV/r in pediatric patients.3 At Week 288, most children were no longer receiving TPV/r.
+Reasons for discontinuation included AEs, virologic failure, and nonadherence.
+The youngest patients who were stable at Week 48 were more likely to still be on treatment after 5 years with continued efficacy.3

-PK evaluation of the liquid formulation at steady state in children was assessed.4 In children aged 2 to <12 years, at a dosage of TPV/r 290/115 mg/m2 body surface area, tipranavir trough concentrations were consistent with those achieved in adults receiving standard TPV/r 500 mg/200 mg dosing.
-However, children aged 12 to 18 years required a higher dose (375/150 mg/m2 body surface area, 30% higher than the directly scaled adult dose) to achieve drug exposure similar to that in adults receiving the standard TPV/r dose.
-Based on these studies, the final dose of TPV/r 375/150 mg/m2 body surface area twice daily is recommended.
+PK evaluation of the liquid formulation at steady state in children was assessed.4 In children aged 2 to <12 years, a dose of TPV/r 290 mg/115 mg/m2 BSA achieved tipranavir trough concentrations that were consistent with those achieved in adults receiving standard TPV/r 500 mg/200 mg dosing.
+However, children aged 12 to 18 years required a higher dose (375 mg/150 mg/m2 BSA, 30% higher than the directly scaled adult dose) to achieve drug exposure similar to that seen in adults receiving the standard TPV/r dose.
+Based on available data, a dose of TPV/r 375 mg/150 mg/m2 BSA twice daily is recommended.

 AEs were similar between treatment groups in the multicenter, pediatric study.2 Twenty-five percent of children experienced a drug-related serious AE, and 9% of patients discontinued study drugs because of AEs.
 The most common AEs were gastrointestinal disturbances: 37% of participants had vomiting and 24% had diarrhea.
-The most common Grade 3 through 4 laboratory abnormalities were increases in CPK (11%), alanine aminotransferase (6.5%), and amylase (7.5%).
+The most common Grade 3 through 4 laboratory abnormalities were increases in the levels of creatine phosphokinase (11% of participants), alanine aminotransferase (6.5% of participants), and amylase (7.5% of participants).
 In the long-term follow-up report for PACTG 1051, incidence of AEs defined as drug-related was 55% to 65% regardless of age at entry, with higher discontinuation rates due to AEs in the older age groups.3

 - Courter JD, Teevan CJ, Li MH, Girotto JE, Salazar JC.
 Role of tipranavir in treatment of patients with multidrug-resistant HIV.
 Ther Clin Risk Manag.
 2010;6:431-441.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/20957134.